openmiko/openmiko/README.md

 ## On Mac OS

+reading demo.bin

 You need to use the `diskutility` command line.
-Format your card using whatever filesystem you want for the first partition and FAT32 for the 2nd partition.
+We need two partitions:

+1. FAT32 (used for cross platform configuration and allowing the stock bootloader to read demo.bin)
+2. EXT4 For the 2nd partition (or ExFAT and then overwrite with `dd`)

-The first partition needs to be at least the size of the rootfs.ext2 file.
-We will `dd` the image onto the first partition and use the 2nd to store cross OS compatible files such as configuration.
+The second partition needs to be at least 250MB though that may change.
+Check the actual size of the `ext2` image.

-`diskutil partitionDisk disk2 2 mbr exfat rootfs 2G fat32 DATA 0`
+`diskutil partitionDisk disk2 3 mbr fat32 EZCONFIG 2GB exfat rootfs 2GB "Free Space" freespace 0`

-After partitioning `diskutil list` should show:
+After partitioning `diskutil list` should show (I am using a 16GB microsd card):

 ```
 /dev/disk2 (internal, physical):
    #:                       TYPE NAME                    SIZE       IDENTIFIER
    0:     FDisk_partition_scheme                        *15.9 GB    disk2
-   1:               Windows_NTFS rootfs                  2.0 GB     disk2s1
+   1:                 DOS_FAT_32 EZCONFIG                2.0 GB     disk2s1
-   2:                 DOS_FAT_32 DATA                    13.9 GB    disk2s2
+   2:               Windows_NTFS rootfs                  2.0 GB     disk2s2
 ```

 ### Overwrite the the rootfs parition with an ext4 image.
 We use `dd` for this.

 `sudo dd if=rootfs.ext2 of=/dev/rdisk2s1 bs=64k`

-### Resize rootfs

-You may need to eject the disk and then reinsert it again to be able to run this command.
-Oterhwise you will get a an error:

-`open: Resource busy while opening /dev/disk2s1`

-`sudo $(brew --prefix e2fsprogs)/sbin/resize2fs /dev/disk2s1`